Seacork Studio

 Acoustic panels are ubiquitous in commercial and institutional buildings like offices, classrooms, event spaces, and restaurants.
 Their purpose is to absorb sound and reduce noise in interior spaces.
 Most acoustic panels are made from mineral fibre or plastics like polyester and polystyrene, which are carbon-intensive to manufacture and end up in landfills after 5-15 years of use.

-It is estimated that the carbon footprint of the global acoustic panel industry is 1.5 million tonnes CO2e per year, and the endoflife waste volume is 3.5 million m3 per year.
-An alternative is needed that can reduce this impact at scale.
+It is estimated that the carbon footprint of the global acoustic panel industry is 1.5 million tonnes of greenhouse gas emissions per year, and the end–of–life waste volume is 3.5 million cubic metres per year.
+An alternative is needed that can mitigate this impact, at scale.

 The Solution